seeking new opportunities in sustainability, education and/or anthropology

 “The major problems in the world are the result of the difference between how nature works and the way people think.”

 In 2014, I began a postdoctoral research fellowship in the Environment and Sustainability Research Cluster of Humanities and Social Sciences at Nanyang Technological University in Singapore, working on issues of sustainability and pedagogy, including education for sustainable development, emphasizing higher education in Southeast Asia.
-I am the main organizer for a community of practice on Education for Sustainability in Asia, and lead editor on the book Education and Sustainability: Paradigms, Policies and Practices in Asia (to be published in Aug 2017 by Routledge, Singapore.
-ISBN: 978-1-138-68141-5).
+I am the main organizer for a community of practice on Education for Sustainability in Asia, and lead editor on the book Education and Sustainability: Paradigms, Policies and Practices in Asia (Routledge, Singapore; ISBN: 978-1-138-68141-5).

 From 2006-2013, I taught Anthropology courses at Cabrillo College (including “Surviving the Future: The (Re)Emergence of Sustainable Cultures”), where I earned the John D. Hurd Award for Teaching Excellence.
 I was the faculty advisor for the Cabrillo Sustainability Council (student club), an active member of the Cabrillo College Climate Initiative Task Force, and supported students in activities and independent studies related to campus sustainability and social justice.